 To improve on this, assign collaborative projects.
 Working in groups is a skill that must be exercised regularly to maintain effectiveness.
 Collaborative projects help a team better understand its members: their skills, how they work, and their personalities.
 In addition to this, a successful collaborative project requires each member to understand one another's stance and viewpoints.

 Trust is irreplaceable in the workplace.
 Employees who trust their leaders and peers are less likely to consider leaving an organization, according to a study in the Journal of Trust Research

 Strive to model honest expression at every opportunity, and encourage others to do the same.
 Getting to the root of an issue is much easier if it's not shrouded in a web of complication.

 When is it ever easier to solve a problem you're discouraged about?
 Employees who feel discouraged about the work they're doing won't be putting out their best, and are much more likely to leave.

-Devote less communication to what's wrong, and more on what's right.
+Devote less communication to what's wrong and more to what's right.
 Make sure that the communication maintains an encouraging tone.
 Be a role model for that positive communication.
 This isn't to say it's not important to address issues (see #5), but there are constructive ways to go about that.

 These are just a few ways to enhance the tone and quality of communication in the workplace, but it's a great start.
 Building strong team communication is one of the best ways to better company culture, and the possibilities for improvement are endless.